1992 - 16 bits, finally also from Creative Labs, SCC-1

 There was an MPU401 compatible interface on board as well, consequently it was supported by almost each program that played music - the card was plugged in and it worked.
 No drivers, no unnecessary hurdles.

 Additionally, the card adds chorus capability over the LAPC-I, that only supported reverb/delay.
 The card could also be brought into MT-32 compatible mode, but no samples could be uploaded!
 Games doing this - and their amount was not that small - didn't sound like on the original LAPC-I.

 However you shouldn't look at the card in the way of mediocre LAPC-I support, because it presumably represents until today the highest of the feelings when dealing with MIDI playback!
 Game music composers at the time preferred Roland products which this card was derived from, hence using this card often lets newer games sound as they're supposed to.
 I shouldn't talk about it, you have to hear it - try the samples!

 As always, you buy good with Roland, but definitely not cheap.
 The card was prized at about $500 - approximately the same as the LAPC-I, which temporary sold in parallel.

 Trough this it is, as the LAPC-I, a rarity, and only hard vs. expensive to get in hands.

 The RAP-10 should be mentioned as well, which approximately hit the market one year later.
 This was the first consumer card by Roland, which also mastered sampling on CD niveau.
-The MIDI part was cut down to 128 instruments and General MIDI (based on the SC-7 module) in opposite to the SCC a bit shortened, but otherwise identical.
+The MIDI part was cut down to 128 instruments and General MIDI (based on the SC-7 module) compared to the SCC, but sounded otherwise identical.
 Though this card was intended only for Windows use, it was supported by quite a bunch of games, either directly as RAP-10, but also indirectly (MPU401/SCC-1).
 If the game only used General MIDI, you probably won't hear a difference.